viridia/quill/README.md

 ## Getting started

 > :warning: Quill currently requires the unstable Rust feature `impl_trait_in_assoc_type`.
-This requirement will go away once the feature has been stabilized.
+This requirement will go away once the feature has been stabilized, which is scheduled to happen sometime before the end of 2024.

 > :warning: Quill is currently in early development, and is likely to change as it evolves.